strogonoff/macOS-grayscale/README.rst

 ============

-When using multiple displays, switching to an application window on another display may cause grayscale to be turn off.
+When using multiple displays, switching to an application window on another display may cause the grayscale effect to be lost.